ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 ## How to use example

-If SD Card is used to deploy the website, adjust the pin connections shown below according to your setup:
+If an SD Card is used to deploy the website, adjust the pin connections shown below according to your setup:

 | ESP32  | SD Card |
 | ------ | ------- |